He should have told her then. The first time he saw it.He should have told her then. The first time he saw it.

 Torven caught him.
 "Easy.
 One step at a time."

-"Look at me," Torven tried, his voice gentle and coaxing.
+"Look at me."
+Torven waited.
 "Watch my face.
 Walk to me."

 Fionn smiled, bright, two-winter joy, took one step forward, then his eyes lifted.
 He fell.

 Torven sat back on his heels.
-Fionn's face showed concentration and determination, but he was focused on the wrong thing—not the ground where his feet needed to land, not Torven's hands waiting to catch him, not forward, but only upward.
+Fionn's brow furrowed, jaw set, but he was focused on the wrong thing.
+Not the ground where his feet needed to land, not Torven's hands waiting to catch him.
+Not forward, but only upward.

 "One more time," Torven said.

-Fionn stood.
-This time—finally—he looked forward instead of up.
+Fionn stood, and this time he looked forward instead of up.

 "Good.
 Good work."

-Fionn laughed—a small sound, delighted—and looked up at Torven.
+Fionn laughed, small and bright, and looked up at Torven.

 "Da."

-He'd said "Mama" for months—had called for Moira when she left, had reached for her when she woke—but never this.
+He'd said "Mama" for months, had called for Moira when she left, reached for her when she woke.
+But never this.
 Never "Da."

 Torven picked up the first block.
-Heat spread through his palms and into the scarred skin: dragon fire burns that never healed.
+Heat spread through his palms and into the scarred skin, the dragon-fire burns that never healed.
 The warmth seeped in, and the scars stopped screaming, falling into the same quiet that had started it all.

 He set the block down and pushed it behind the kindling pile, out of sight.